simeononsecurity/simeononsecurity.ch/content/til/2021-01-04/index.md

 # Today I learned / Read About...
 **What SimeonOnSecurity learned about and found interesting today**

+Today, SimeonOnSecurity delved into the topic of auditing and enforcing Windows Defender Application Control (WDAC) policies.
+WDAC is a feature in Windows that helps to prevent unauthorized or untrusted software from running on a device.
+It provides a means of controlling which applications can run on a device, thereby helping to improve the overall security of the device.

 ## Auditing and Enforcing Windows Defender Application Control (WDAC) Policies:
 - [Microsoft - Audit Windows Defender Application Control Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/audit-windows-defender-application-control-policies)
 - [Microsoft - Deploy Windows Defender Application Control policies by using Group Policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-group-policy)